-When looking at a report, you may see a State Criminal Search with results reading: More research was conducted due to state record quality.
-See county searches.
+When looking at a report, you may see a state search with results reading: More research was conducted due to state record quality.

 Why would you see this message?
 In some states, Checkr may need to kick off a county search based on incomplete information in the state search.

-The extent and quality of the State Criminal Search varies by state:
+The extent and quality of the state search varies by state: